History of general-purpose CPUs: VLIW and EPIC

-Multi-threading
+Multithreading

-Current designs work best when the computer is running only one program.
+Past designs worked best when the computer was running only one program.
 However, nearly all modern operating systems allow running multiple programs together.
 For the CPU to change over and do work on another program needs costly context switching.
-In contrast, multi-threaded CPUs can handle instructions from multiple programs at once.
+In contrast, multithreaded CPUs can handle instructions from multiple programs at once.

 To do this, such CPUs include several sets of registers.
 When a context switch occurs, the contents of the working registers are simply copied into one of a set of registers for this purpose.

 Such designs often include thousands of registers instead of hundreds as in a typical design.
 On the downside, registers tend to be somewhat costly in chip space needed to implement them.
 This chip space might be used otherwise for some other purpose.

 Intel calls this technology "hyperthreading" and offers two threads per core in its current Core i3, Core i5, Core i7 and Core i9 Desktop lineup (as well as in its Core i3, Core i5 and Core i7 Mobile lineup), as well as offering up to four threads per core in high-end Xeon Phi processors.